 A giant map of the Baltic states looms over my bed.
 My eyes naturally incline towards it as I lay there each morning, suckling a cigarette, slurping coffee, struggling to orientate myself.
 At first I thought it would be strange, even frightening, to have a map so close to my bed (wherein I pass a lot of time: these get knocked out there).
 Now I am glad of its presence.
 The factuality of it helps reassure my fretful mind, while the fiction of it means I never tire of quizzically staring at it.

 As I grew older I realised that London was only held together in time and space by the spaghetti-like schematics of the map.
 It was, to me, too vast, sprawling, elusive and diffuse to be a city in any homely sense of the word.
 But I admired the spare, elegant design of the map and the way it logically misrepresented space.
-The tubular lines themselves reminded me of modernist architecture, especially the beautiful bulky balcony railings of the 1930s (the Tube map was created in 1931).
-The 1930s were certainly a busy time for cartographers.
+The tubular lines themselves reminded me of modernist architecture, especially the bulky balcony railings of the 1930s (the Tube map was created in 1931).
+The 1930s, as it turned out, were to be a busy time for cartographers.

 I used to regularly visit B when she was doing her first Master’s degree in Aberdeen.
 Because she was so busy I had a lot of time to explore that bleakly beautiful and infuriatingly windy city.
 A lot of my psycho-geographic explorations led me to the local cinema, where I watched a great deal of escapist nonsense.
 One film that pleasantly surprised me, however, was The English Patient.
 At last!
 A story that appreciated the drama and artistry of cartography!
 A year before that there had been another film about a cartographer, the tersely named The Englishman Who Went up a Hill but Came down a Mountain.
 Yes, the English have always been intrepid taxonomizers of the world.
 For the Victorians, I imagine, a map of the world must have looked like an exotic à la carte menu.

 At a recent awards ceremony put on by the Russian Geographical Society, Putin said that Russia’s borders “don’t end anywhere”.
-These were terrifying words for anyone living in the sprawling orb of Russia’s reach and influence.
-Geographically, the Baltic states are precarious entities.
-(Take a look at Latvia: it resembles a lopsided butterfly.)
+These are terrifying words for anyone living in the sprawling orb of Russia’s reach and influence.
+Geographically, the Baltic states are precarious entities (take a look at Latvia: it resembles a lopsided butterfly).
 Historically, the borders have remained largely consistent over the past few hundred years but ownership of its borders has often violently shifted.
 Can there be a crueller application of cartography than the line Molotov and Ribbentrop traced on a map to divide Eastern Europe between the Soviet Union and Germany?
 That stroke of a pen resulted in countless millions of deaths.

 G recently gave me a copy of National Geographic that came with a beautiful, old-fashioned political map of the world.
-I immediately put it next to the map of the Baltic states, almost parallel with the headrest of my bed (against which I am currently propped up).
-Initially I was delighted with my new map.
+I immediately put it next to the map of the Baltic states, almost parallel with the headrest of my bed (where I am currently propped up).
+Initially I was delighted with it.
 But the more I stare at it, the more uneasy I grow.
-It starts to take on the fragmentary wholeness of a jigsaw puzzle, one forged out of the misery of history, and tenuously bound together by contentious treaties and mercurial borders.
+It starts to take on the fragmentary wholeness of a jigsaw puzzle, one forged out of the misery of history, and tenuously bound together by contentious treaties and porous borders.